 “Fuzzy.”Animal Companions, Animal Lovers, Animal Doctors: Ontario Veterinary College 150th Anniversary.
 Ontario Veterinary College, February 2012.

 "Consortia as Sites of Inquiry: Steps toward a National Portrait of Writing Program Administration."
 Journal of Writing Program Administration.
 (Spring 2009).
 With Jill Gladstein and Dara Rossman Regaignon.

 "Sustainable Digital Ecologies and Considered Limits" in Technical Ecologies and Sustainability.
 Eds.
 Danielle Devoss, Heidi A. McKee, Dickie Selfe.
 Computers and Composition Digital Press.
 2009.

 "The Body Matters of Digitized Contexts" in Composition(s) in the Liberal Arts: New Directions.
 Eds.
 Joanna Castner and James Inman.
 Hampton Press (2009).

 "Polylog: Are Writing Center Directors Writing Program Directors?"
 Composition Studies 34.2 (Fall 2006): 11-43.
 Co-Author with Melissa Ianetta, Linda Bergmann, Lauren Fitzgerald, Carol Peterson Haviland and Mary Wislocki.

 Supported by a WRP grant, I worked with students Alexander Bandazian ('09) and Anna Lyczmanenko ('10) to research the ways in which veterans returning from World War II impacted college writing curricula.
-Sophie Howard ('14) will be continuing that research with me.
+Sophie Howard ('14) continued that research with me.
 Three presentations and two articles resulted from this research.
 One of the articles has been published in the journal Open Words; a second article, focusing on the Post-9/11 G.I.
 Bill, was published in Literacy in Composition Studies.